-Wisconsin appreciates the arts, from film, music, and dance to writing and the visual arts.
+Wisconsin appreciates the arts, from film, music, and dance to writing, theatre, and design.
 You'll find it all on the University of Wisconsin–Madison campus, every day.
-We have ten museums and galleries, five theaters, and five concert halls.
+We have numerous museums, galleries, theaters, and concert halls.
 There are more than 1,500 performing arts events on campus each year.
 Artists, speakers, politicians, and writers regularly visit the university.
 And the city of Madison supplements the campus art offerings with a variety of events and venues, most notably the Madison Museum of Contemporary Art and the Overture Center.

 Chazen Museum of Art

 The Cinematheque is a coalition of UW–Madison academic departments and student film groups dedicated to showcasing films that would otherwise never reach Madison screens.
-Every Friday and Saturday night during fall and spring, the Cinematheque screens films for free in one of the finest projection facilities in Wisconsin.
+The Cinematheque screens films while the University is in session during the Fall and Spring semesters and for four to five weeks during the summer.
+It has one of the finest projection facilities in Wisconsin and screens a variety of formats.
+It is the Cinematheque's policy to screen films only in the best available versions in the correct aspect ratio, and, if silent, at the appropriate speed and with musical accompaniment.
 It regularly showcases archival and other rare prints from around the world.

-The UW–Madison dance program is a leader and innovator in the field of dance and takes the concept of the "thinking dancer" into the twenty-first century.
+The UW–Madison Dance Department is a leader and innovator in the field of dance and takes the concept of the "thinking dancer" into the twenty-first century.
 On Fridays during the academic year, the Dance Department presents a dance or arts-related forum, bringing the UW–Madison community and the local community presentations, panel discussions, auditions, showings, and much more.

 School of Music

-The UW–Madison School of Music is the home to a comprehensive selection of performance ensembles, bands, and programs such as the Black Music Ensemble, Concert Band, Concert Choir, Javanese Gamelan Ensemble, Marching Band/Varsity Band, Symphony Orchestra, University Opera, and Wind Ensemble, just to name a few.
-Many of these ensembles and bands are open to nonmajors as well as majors and host numerous on-campus performances.
+The UW–Madison School of Music is the home to a comprehensive selection of performance ensembles, bands, and programs such as the Black Music Ensemble, Concert Band, Concert Choir, Javanese Gamelan Ensemble, Varsity/Marching Band, Symphony Orchestra, University Opera, and Wind Ensemble, just to name a few.
+Many of these ensembles and bands are open to non-majors as well as majors and host numerous on-campus performances.